Can Chameleon Field be identified with Quintessence ?: Introduction

-Thus, the main aim of this paper is to investigate the properties of the conformal factor, i.e. its influence on the evolution of the Universe, and the conditions for the identification of the chameleon field with quintessence \cite{Zlatev1999,Tsujikawa2013}.
-As has been shown by Khoury and Weltman \cite{Chameleon1}, the chameleon field can gravitationally couple to a matter or to a matter density of its environment through the conformal factor, relating the Einstein and Jordan frames.
-A dependence of the chameleon field mass on a matter density of its environment through the conformal factor plays an important role for fulfilment of the equivalence principle \cite{Chameleon1,Chameleon2}.
+Thus, the aim of this paper is to investigate the properties of the chameleon field in comparison to the properties of quintessence.
+Below we show that the chameleon field has no relation to the origin of the cosmological constant or the relic dark energy density, which is induced by torsion \cite{Ivanov2016a}.
+However, the chameleon field can still influence on the Universe expansion even on the late--time acceleration, caused by its evolution above the background of the relic dark energy \cite{Ivanov2016a}.
 By analysing the Einstein equations for the flat Universe in the spacetime with the Friedmann metric, dependent on the expansion parameter $a$ \cite{Rebhan2012}, we show that conservation of a total energy--momentum tensor of the system, including the chameleon field, radiation and matter (dark and baryon matter), demands the conformal factor to be equal to unity if and only if the dependence of the radiation $\rho_r(a)$ and matter $\rho_m(a)$ densities on the expansion parameter $a$ does not deviate from their standard form $\rho_r(a) \sim a^{-4}$ and $\rho_m(a) \sim a^{-3}$, respectively \cite{Rebhan2012}.
-The equality of the conformal factor to unity suppresses any connection of a canonical scalar field with a matter density of its environment.
-In other words, this suppresses the existence of the chameleon field or makes impossible an identification of the chameleon field with quintessence.
 The same result we obtain by analysing the first order differential Friedmann--Einstein equation, relating $\dot{a}^2/a^2$ to the chameleon field, radiation and matter densities, and the second order differential Friedmann--Einstein equation, relating $\ddot{a}/a$ to the chameleon field, radiation and matter densities and their pressures, where $\dot{a}$ and $\ddot{a}$ are the first and second time derivatives of the expansion parameter.
-We show that the Friedmann--Einstein equation for $\dot{a}^2/a^2$ is the first integral of the Friedmann--Einstein equation for $\ddot{a}/a$ if and only if the total energy--momentum of the system, including the chameleon field, radiation and matter, is locally conserved.
-This means that i) if the radiation and matter densities obey their standard dependence on the expansion parameter $\rho_r(a) \sim a^{-4}$ and $\rho_m(a) \sim a^{-3}$ the conformal factor is equal to unity and the chameleon field cannot be identified with quintessence, and ii) if the dependence of the radiation and matter densities deviate from their standard behaviour $\rho_r(a) \sim a^{-4}$ and $\rho_m(a) \sim a^{-3}$ the conformal factor is not equal to unity and defines interactions of the chameleon field with its environment.
-In this case the chameleon field can be identified with quintessence.
-As a consequence of such an identification the chameleon field can be responsible for the late--time acceleration of the Universe expansion and dark energy dynamics and in addition for fulfilment of the equivalence principle.
+Of course, the equality of the conformal factor to unity suppresses any coupling of the chameleon field to a matter density of its environment and makes such a scalar field unuseful to avoid the problem of the equivalence principle violation \cite{Will1993}.
+However, it does not prevent the chameleon field, evolving above the background of the relic dark energy, from a simulation of a dark energy dynamics and an influence on an acceleration of the Universe expansion.
+Then, we show that the Friedmann--Einstein equation for $\dot{a}^2/a^2$ is the first integral of the Friedmann--Einstein equation for $\ddot{a}/a$ if and only if the total energy--momentum of the system, including the chameleon field, radiation and matter, is locally conserved.
+As a result we infer that i) if the radiation and matter densities obey their standard dependence on the expansion parameter $\rho_r(a) \sim a^{-4}$ and $\rho_m(a) \sim a^{-3}$ the conformal factor is equal to unity and the chameleon field loses a possibility to couple to an environment, and ii) if the dependence of the radiation and matter densities deviate from their standard behaviour $\rho_r(a) \sim a^{-4}$ and $\rho_m(a) \sim a^{-3}$ the conformal factor is not equal to unity and makes possible interactions of the chameleon field with its environment.
+In this case an usage of the chameleon field to the problem of the equivalences principle violation becomes meaningful.
+In spite of the fact that the chameleon field does not possess the main property of quintessence to be a hypothetical form of dark energy \cite{Ratra1988}, since the relic dark energy density or the cosmological constant has a geometrical origin related to torsion \cite{Ivanov2016a}, the chameleon field, evolving above the relic dark energy and simulating a dark energy dynamics, might be responsible for an acceleration of the Universe expansion.